xg590/IoT_Rover/README.md

 ## Rover ver 1.1 @ Oct 20 2019
 #### This is a rover that could be controlled over the internet.<br>
-User can use Xbox Wireless Controller to drive the rover and tweak the angle of on-board camera.
+User can use a Xbox Wireless Controller to drive the rover and tweak the angle of on-board camera.
 A website is set up to track the GPS position of rover and display the real-time image captured from the rover.
 In addition, a gradienter on the lower right corner of the website gives user the information about terrant.
 #### Architecture Description
 ![alt text](https://raw.githubusercontent.com/xg590/rover/v1.1/github/architecture.png "architecture")
 1. The Controller is linked to a Raspberry Pi (RPi) Zero W via Bluetooth.